greggman/HappyFunTimes/docs/unity/gamepad.md

 [an HSVA shader that lets us selectively adjust the hue, saturation, and value of part of an image based on a hue range](https://github.com/greggman/hsva-unity).
-We need to know the base color of the character so we can then apply the adjustments to that color to see what the final color becomes.
+We need to know the base color of the character so we can then apply the adjustments to that color and calculate what the final color becomes.
 That color is set manually in Unity.

+If that's not clear let's assume the Bird's default color is bluish.
+We then choose to adjust the hue by 0.5 giving us a red/orange.
+Without knowing that the base color is blue we couldn't know what color it will become after its been adjusted and so we would not know what color to send to the controller.
+Setting the base color to the color of the player's sprite graphics lets us comupte what color it will become.

 Based on the player number which we use as `colorNdx` we pick a player color.
 The goal is to pick something that is different from other players.
 To do that we reverse the least significant